+This method can be used if the antenna cardinal cuts are known as shown in figure B.2, i.e., the angular cuts comprising the highest sidelobes.
+An exploratory scan as described in Appendix F to identify the cardinal cuts may be needed.
 Note that for arbitrary electrically steered beams the cardinal cuts may be curved with respect to the coordinate system angles.
 In this case a more advanced angular control is needed.
-The measurement difficulties could be reduced by testing under non-steering (stationary) conditions.
+The measurement difficulties, associated with dynamically steerable beams, could be reduced by testing under non-steering (stationary) conditions.

-- a) Align the cardinal planes with the xy-plane and the xz-plane of the antenna measurement coordinate system.
-Make sure that the cross-over point of the cardinal cuts is pointing along the x-axis. - b) Measure the antenna dimensions, i.e., depth (d), width (w), and height (h).
-If the antenna dimensions are not accessible use the mechanical dimensions of the entire device. - c) Calculate the spherical and cylindrical diameters (D and Dcyl) using Equations (A.1) and (A.2) (see Appendix A). - d) For the highest frequency (smallest wavelength) of the frequency band measured, calculate the reference angular steps $\Delta\theta$ ref and $\Delta\phi$ ref using Equations (A.3) and (A.4). - e) Set the grid spatial sampling step $\Delta\theta \leq \Delta\theta$ ref for the vertical cut and $\Delta\phi \leq \Delta\phi$ ref for the horizontal cut. - f) For each emission frequency, measure the EIRP (as a sum of vertical and horizontal polarizations) at each spatial sampling step on the selected two- or three-cut grid. - g) For each emission frequency, first calculate the average EIRP in the two cuts, then take the average of these two average values.
+- a) Align the cardinal cuts with the xy-plane and the xz-plane of the antenna measurement coordinate system as shown in figure B.2.
+Make sure that the intersection of the cardinal cuts is along the x-axis. - b) Measure the antenna dimensions, i.e., depth (d), width (w), and height (h).
+If the antenna dimensions are not accessible use the mechanical dimensions of the entire device. - c) Calculate the spherical and cylindrical diameters (D and Dcyl) using Equations (A.1) and (A.2) (see Appendix A). - d) For the highest frequency in band under consideration, calculate the reference angular steps $\Delta\theta$ ref and $\Delta\phi$ ref using Equations (A.3) and (A.4). - e) Set the grid spatial sampling step $\Delta \theta \leq \Delta \theta$ ref for the vertical cut and $\Delta \phi \leq \Delta \phi$ ref for the horizontal cut (see Appendix A). - f) For each emission frequency, measure the EIRP (as a sum of vertical and horizontal polarizations) at each spatial sampling step on the selected two- or three-cut grid. - g) For each emission frequency, first calculate the average EIRP in the two cuts, then take the average of these two average values.
 This averaged value is the estimated TRP to be compared against the OOB emission TRP limit. - h) If the TRP limit is exceeded, a third orthogonal cut in the yz-plane and using the $\Delta\theta$ angular step, can be added.
 Now, calculate the average values in all three cuts, and then take the average value of these three values.
 This value is the estimated TRP.
-Note that a maximum reduction by 2/3 (approximately 2 dB) may be achieved by using an additional third cut. - i) Evaluate the pass/fail decision by comparing estimated TRP from step g) or step h) against the applicable TRP limit.

-4.4.2.3 Two Cut Method When Pattern Multiplication is Applicable
+Note that a maximum reduction by 2/3 (approximately 2 dB) may be achieved by using an additional third cut. - i) Evaluate the pass/fail decision by comparing estimated TRP from step g) or step h) against the applicable TRP limit. - 4.4.2.3 Two Cut Method (When Pattern Multiplication is Applicable)

 Beam pattern of co-located multiple arrays can be derived from the beam pattern of the individual participating antenna beam arrays (pattern multiplication).
-Therefore, worst case radiation pattern must be identified for final OOB evaluation.
-This method requires declared information about the antenna array geometry from the EUT vendor.
+Therefore, the worst case radiation pattern corresponding with highest emission level must be identified for final OOB evaluation.
+This method requires information about the antenna array geometry (e.g. as provided by the EUT vendor).
 The following conditions must be met:

-- The antenna element positions form a rectangular grid - The rectangular grid has symmetry planes that are vertical and horizontal. - The vertical cardinal plane is in the xz-plane, i.e., the main beam direction is in the xz-plane.
+- The antenna element positions form a rectangular grid - The rectangular grid has symmetry planes that are vertical and horizontal.

+• The vertical cardinal plane is in the xz-plane, i.e., the main beam direction is in the xz-plane.
+See figure A.1 for illustration of the planes

-Note that pattern symmetries can be exploited for other (non-rectangular) grids as well.
-Only rectangular grid case is considered here.
+Pattern symmetries can be exploited for other (non-rectangular) grids as well, however only rectangular grid case is here considered.